Ned Cole

 Ned C. Cole Jr. (February 6, 1917 – December 16, 2002) was bishop of the Episcopal Diocese of Central New York from 1969 to 1983, having previously been coadjutor bishop since 1963.

 Biography

 Cole was born in California, Missouri on February 6, 1917, the son of Ned Cole Sr and Gladys Walser.
-He graduated with a Bachelor of Arts from Westminster College in Fulton, Missouri in 1939 and then studied at the University of Missouri School of Law from where he graduated in 1940.
+He graduated with a Bachelor of Arts degree from Westminster College in Fulton, Missouri in 1939.
+Then he studied at the University of Missouri School of Law from where he graduated in 1940.
 Between 1940 and 1942 he was the secretary to Secretary of State of Missouri.
-Later he studied at the Episcopal Divinity School in Cambridge, Massachusetts from where he graduated with a Bachelor of Theology in 1948.
-He was awarded a Doctor of Divinity from Westminster College in 1957.
+Later he studied at the Episcopal Divinity School in Cambridge, Massachusetts from where he graduated with a Bachelor of Theology in 1948, and was awarded a Doctor of Divinity from Westminster College in 1957.